 - 2 tbsp milk

-- In a large bowl combine the eggs, kefir, oil, sugar and vanilla.
-Add the bitter if using.
-Add flour mixture.
+In a large bowl combine the eggs, kefir, oil, sugar and vanilla.
+Add the bitters if using.
+Add flour mixture to the bowl.
 Mix until all incorporated.

-- Using a large wooden spoon, stir in the carrot mixture, Fold in well.
+Using a large wooden spoon, stir the carrot mixture into the egg and flour mixture, Fold in well.

-- Bake for 1 hour.
+Bake for 1 hour.
+Start checking after 50 minutes.
 Remove when skewer comes out clean.

-- I use this recipe but don't stick to the square or rectangular pan for baking.
-I have used 6" or 8" rounds or springform pans, and of course muffin tins.
+I use this recipe but don't always stick to the square or rectangular pan for baking.
+I have used 6" and up to 8" rounds or springform pans, and of course muffin tins.
 Fill the size you want to use appropriately, and if there is leftover batter, fill a mini muffin tin!
+I find that if I use two 7" rounds, there is still enough batter left to fill 8 muffin cups.